jeroenbellen/blog-manage-and-reload-spring-properties/README.md

 ### Conclusion
 By adding some simple, yet powerful, annotations, you can easily manage your properties from git.
 The refresh mechanism makes it easy to apply your property change on the fly.
-However it would be nice that the config service would push it's new values to its clients.
-This is possible but I'll explain this in an upcoming blog post!
+However, it 'd be good that the config service would push it's new values to its clients.
+That is possible, but I'll explain this in an upcoming blog post!